cutright/DVH-Analytics-Bokeh/Notes - SQL DB Structure.md

 This code is being built assuming the database is MySQL.
 There will be tables called Plans, DVHs, and beams in the database 'DVH'.

 ## Plans
-The 'Plans' table contains the following data:
+The 'Plans' table has one row per plan and contains the following data:

 Field | Type
 ----- | ----